WannesDC/Portfolio_project/README.md

 # Project

-This project belongs to Wannes De Craene - 2C3
+This project belongs to Wannes De Craene

 The site can be found here:

 https://portfoliow.azurewebsites.net/

-Due to different requirements the user and password, at one point in time, for the teacher is:

-web4@hotmail.com
-1234_PieterVDH

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.